dappnode/DAppNodeDocs/docs/smooth/unsubscribe-from-smooth.md

   <img src="/img/smooth-unsubscribe-done.png" alt="unsub-done" width="400"/>
 </p>

-Once the subscription transaction is processed by the chain, your validator will have been unsubscribed sucessfully from Smooth.
+Once the subscription transaction is processed by the chain, your validator will have been unsubscribed successfully from Smooth.
 You can check it by reloading your validator's table.

 :::caution
 After unsubscribing, we recommend to change your validator's fee recipient back to another address as soon as possible, in order to avoid automatically subscribing to Smooth again.